The Travels of Sir John Mandeville: Giovanni da Pian del Carpine and Vincent de Beauvais

 A good deal about the manners and customs of the Tatars is demonstrably derived from the work of the Franciscan Giovanni da Pian del Carpine, who went as the pope's ambassador to the Tatars in 1245–1247; but Dr. Warner considers that the immediate source for Mandeville was the Speculum historiale of Vincent de Beauvais.
 Though the passages in question are all to be found in Carpine more or less exactly, the expression is condensed and the order changed.
 For examples compare Mandeville, p.
 250, on the tasks done by Tatar women, with Carpine, p.
 643; Mandeville. p.
 250, on Tatar habits of eating, with Carpine, pp. 639–640; Mandeville, p.
 231, on the titles borne on the seals of the Great Khan, with Carpine, p.
 715, etc.

-The account of Prester John is taken from the famous Epistle of that imaginary, which was widely diffused in the 13th century.
-Many fabulous stories, again, of monsters, such as Cyclopes, sciapodes, hippopodes, anthropophagi, monoscelides, and men whose heads did grow beneath their shoulders; of the phoenix and the weeping crocodile, such as Pliny has collected, are introduced here and there, derived no doubt from him, Solinus, the bestiaries, or the Speculum naturale of Vincent de Beauvais.
-And interspersed, especially in the chapters about the Levant, are the stories and legends that were retailed to every pilgrim, such as the legend of Seth and the grains of paradise from which grew the wood of the cross, that of the shooting of old Cain by Lamech, that of the castle of the sparrow-hawk (which appears in the tale of Melusine), those of the origin of the balsam plants at Masariya, of the dragon of Cos, of the river Sambation, etc.
+The account of Prester John, taken from Johannine epistles, was widely diffused in the 13th century.
+Many fabulous stories of monsters, such as Cyclopes, sciapodes, hippopodes, anthropophagi, monoscelides, and men whose heads did grow beneath their shoulders; of the phoenix and the weeping crocodile, such as Pliny has collected, are introduced here and there, possibly inspired by him, Solinus, the bestiaries, or the Speculum naturale of Vincent de Beauvais.
+Interspersed, especially in the chapters about the Levant, are stories and legends that were told to pilgrims, such as the legend of Seth and the grains of paradise from which grew the wood of the cross; of the shooting of Cain by Lamech; of the castle of the sparrow-hawk (which appears in the tale of Melusine), those of the origin of the balsam plants at Masariya, of the dragon of Cos, of the river Sambation, and others.

 Authorship

 In the preface, the compiler calls himself a knight, and states that he was born and bred in England, in the town of St Albans.
 Although the book is real, it is widely believed that "Sir John Mandeville" himself was not.
 Common theories point to a Frenchman by the name of Jehan à la Barbe.
-Other possibilities are discussed below.

 Some more recent scholars have suggested that Mandeville's Travels was most likely written by Jan de Langhe, a Fleming who wrote in Latin under the name Johannes Longus.
-Jan de Langhe was born in Ypres early in the 1300s and by 1334 had become a Benedictine monk at the abbey of Saint-Bertin in Saint-Omer, which was about 20 miles from Calais.
+Jan de Langhe was born in Ypres early in the 1300s and by 1334 had become a Benedictine monk at the abbey of Saint-Bertin in Saint-Omer, about 20 miles from Calais.
 After studying law at the University of Paris, Langhe returned to the abbey and was elected abbot in 1365.
 He was a prolific writer and avid collector of travelogues, right up to his death in 1383.